There and Back Again

 • Globe Theatre workshop in London, plus attending a performance at Shakespeare’s Globe

-• The Hunger Games West End production in London
+• The Hunger Games West End production & Globe Theater show in London

 • One technical theater showcase, giving students firsthand experience behind the scenes